DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-1/level-2/_index.md

 ---

+## Evolution of Sound in Video Games

+- Early Beginnings: Silent to Primitive Sounds
+- Progression of Game Audio Technology
+- Adapting to Technological Limitations
+- Recurring Themes in Game Audio Development

+{{% note %}}

+- Video game sound history mirrors a journey of innovation and creativity under constraints.
+Initially, games were silent, similar to early movies, then progressed to generating basic sounds in the 1970s.
+- The sophistication of game audio has evolved significantly, with hardware and software improvements influencing the composition methods for game soundtracks.
+- Even with advanced technology, sound designers and composers still face challenges, like working with varying audio capacities of different gaming platforms.
+- The history of game audio reflects a cycle of recurring challenges and solutions, showcasing the resilience and ingenuity of composers and sound engineers in adapting to changing technological landscapes.

+{{%/ note %}}

+---

 ## The First Video Games

 [timeline](https://www.timetoast.com/timelines/history-of-gaming--22)

 {{% note %}}
 In 1948 Thomas T. Goldsmith, Jr., and Estle Ray Mann created one of the earliest known video games.
 Based on radar display technology, the cathode-ray tube used an analog device to simulate the experience of firing a missile at targets.
-Knobs and buttons allowed the player to control the missile, which was represented on screen by a vector- drawn dot.
+Knobs and buttons allowed the player to control the missile, which was represented on screen by a vector-drawn dot.
+{{%/ note %}}

+---

+## The Silent Era of Video Games (1940–1970)

+- Beginnings: University Mainframe Computers
+- Notable Early Games: OXO and Spacewar!
+- The First Home Console: Magnavox Odyssey

+{{% note %}}

+- Video game development started in universities in the late 1950s, primarily by students using mainframe computers.
+These early games were not commercially distributed and were often developed clandestinely.
+- In 1952, A.S.
+Douglas created OXO, a tic-tac-toe game, to demonstrate human-computer interaction.
+Spacewar!, developed in 1961, was a two-player game involving spacecraft combat and is considered one of the first influential computer games.
+- The Magnavox Odyssey, designed by Ralph Baer in 1966 and released in 1972, was the first home video game console.
+Its tennis game inspired Atari’s Pong.
+Notably, the Odyssey had no sound capabilities, reflecting the era's technical limitations.

 {{%/ note %}}

 ---